GIdeve/GameInvestor/README.md

 # GameInvestor
 All documentations and FAQs regarding to the site GameInvestor.co

-See site map here at Wiki: https://github.com/GIdeve/GameInvestor/wiki
+See site map here at Wiki: [GI.co | Site Map](https://github.com/GIdeve/GameInvestor/wiki)